harry-raj/fire-notify/README.md

 ## Styling

 Tailwind CSS is used for styling the components.
-You can customize the styles by editing the `src/index.css` file and the `tailwind.config.js` file.
+You can customize the styles by editing the `src/index.css` file and the `tailwind.config.ts` file.